buginga/Course_Project_CS536/README.md

 ### Special Parameters

-In order to ensure future reproducibility, we include here the most important paramters necessary to obtain similar performances:
+In order to ensure future reproducibility, we include here the most important parameters necessary to obtain similar performances:

 **Temperature**